glacuesta-gcash/fuse-cfc/readme.md

 ### Objectives

-- Declarative syntax for forecast logic
+- Forecasting done procedurally:
+    - Parametric modeling of input assumptions
+    - Replicable results given the same generation steps and templates
-- Single place (and single column) for formulas to be defined and set up
+- Single place (tab templates) for formulas to be defined and set up
 - Discourage/prevent overriding of arbitrary ranges inside the projected periods

 ### Sheet Tabs

-Tabs preceded with `_` indicate calculation tabs that can be used as templates to be duplicated.
+Tabs preceded with `_` (underscore) indicate calculation tabs that can be used as templates to be duplicated.

 There should be a `_steps` tab.